Individual Child Therapy

 - Problems maintaining friendships or interacting socially with peers

 It is important not to wait until symptoms become severe before taking your child to therapy.
-Therapy can also help if your child is unable to focus on work or school, experience addiction, or feel like hurting themselves or someone else.
+Therapy can also help if your child is unable to focus on work or school or feel like hurting themselves or someone else.

 Together with the parents/family and or the child, an individualised treatment plan, appropriate to the specific needs of your child will be developed.